 Wash It Out

 Whether it's a new storage bin or a plastic toddler toy that smells strongly of plastic, rinse the plastic item; then wash it with mild dish soap and water.
-Use a dishcloth to wipe down the inside and outside areas of new plastic containers.
+To remove plastic odor from storage containers, use a dishcloth to wipe down the inside and outside areas.
 If unable to reach with a cloth inside a narrow item such as a water bottle, fill the item halfway with soapy water, place the lid on it, or place your hand over the top and shake it vigorously for a moment or two.
 Rinse out the soapy water; then allow it to air dry.
 If the item still smells a bit, fill it partway with white vinegar and allow the vinegar to sit for several minutes or even overnight.
 Dump the vinegar and rinse the plastic out again, allowing it to air dry.

 Air It Out